vuepress/core/docs/reference/plugin-api.md

 ### extendsPageOptions

-- Type: `(options: PageOptions, app: App) => PageOptions | Promise<PageOptions>`
+- Type: `(options: PageOptions, app: App) => void | Promise<void>`

 - Details:

   Page options extension.

-  This hook accepts a function that will receive the raw options of `createPage`.
-The returned object will be merged into page options, which will be used to create the page.
+  This hook accepts a function that will receive the options of `createPage`.

+  This hook can be used for modifying page options

 - Example: